Creation Ministries International: Legal controversy with Answers in Genesis

 CMI's history is closely linked with that of its daughter ministry in the United States, Answers in Genesis (AiG), founded by former Australian colleague Ken Ham.
-A legal and personal dispute broke out between the Australian and US arms of AiG in 2005, involving claims of unethical dealing in the handling of magazine subscriptions and autocratic leadership on Ham's part.
+A legal and personal dispute broke out between the Australian and US arms of AiG in 2005, involving claims of unethical dealing in handling magazine subscriptions and autocratic leadership on Ham's part.
 A more involved analysis of the situation is described in an account in the Reports of the National Center for Science Education.

 A lawsuit was filed on 31 May 2007, by CMI in Supreme Court of Queensland against Ken Ham and Answers in Genesis, seeking damages and accusing "unbiblical/unethical/unlawful behaviour" in Ham's dealings with the Australian organisation.

 CMI produces Creation Magazine and the Journal of Creation, formerly distributed by the US and UK AiG offices to their respective countries prior to the split.
 The Australian group maintains it was disconnected from all its American subscribers when the US office "announced on its web site (without telling us, the publishers) that it was ceasing to distribute both of these publications (and simultaneously announced its own magazine)".
-CMI further alleged in the lawsuit that AiG misrepresented their own magazine to subscribers as a replacement of Creation.
+CMI further alleged in the lawsuit that AiG misrepresented their own magazine to subscribers as a replacement for Creation.
 CMI is claiming $252,000 (US) in damages for lost revenue by misleading and deceptive conduct in relating to lost subscriptions.
 The case also concerns use of the trademark "Answers in Genesis" within Australia, and alleged misuse by Ken Ham of his position as a director for the Australian group to cause it detriment.

-Answers in Genesis has had little to say in public to these accusations, but in comments to news reporters Ken Ham dismisses them all as "totally preposterous and untrue".
+Answers in Genesis has had little to say in public to these accusations, but in comments to news reporters, Ken Ham dismisses them all as "totally preposterous and untrue".

 In February 2009, the United States Court of Appeals for the Sixth Circuit ordered Australian-based Creation Ministries International into arbitration in the United States with Answers in Genesis (as sought by AiG) over copyrights and control of affiliates in other countries.

 In April 2009, the ministries reached a settlement and ended their dispute.